cule/running-route-tileserver/README.md

 ####iOS Map Tiles

-We’re not going to walk through the intricacies of getting the map tiles working with Google Maps on iOS, but if you’re at that step check out [this article](http://www.viggiosoft.com/blog/blog/2014/01/21/custom-and-offline-maps-using-overlay-tiles/) on iOS overlay tiles for assistance.
+We’re not going to walk through the intricacies of getting the map tiles working with Google Maps on iOS, but if you’re at that step check out [this article](http://www.viggiosoft.com/blog/blog/2014/01/21/custom-and-offline-maps-using-overlay-tiles/) on iOS overlay tiles.

 LICENSE